 In those days, the yule log of choice was pretty much the biggest trunk you could drag back to your gaff.
 This usually happened on Christmas Eve.
 Sometimes the logs were so heavy that it had to be dragged back to the house by an animal or by multiple men.
 As families dragged their logs home, passers-by would say greetings, because the log was full of hopes for the future, and the fire would burn away old wrongs.
 Vintage Christmas cards almost always featured idyllic pictures of strong men dragging a huge log through the snow, wishing the recipient a happy Yuletide.
 Or children, looking healthy and happy while they dragged their little log.

 Once the log had been acquired and cleaned up, it was then decorated.
 This sometimes meant that it was wrapped in seasonal greenery, like holly leaves and berries.
-Another popular decoration was pinecones, with the edges dipped in gold paint.
+Pine cones were another popular decoration, with their edges dipped in gold paint.
 Then, the log was soaked with whatever alcohol was available at the time, and then dusted with flour.

 Traditionally, Irish people would sit around the log and tell ghost stories, sing and play cards.
 So this Christmas (or whatever you celebrate at the solstice) you could give the beautiful gift of a Bloc na Nollaig to friends and family, and explain the lost Irish tradition behind it.

 You can even personalise your yule log, and include the whole family in decorating it.
 If the log is for you, make a note of all of the things you want to let go of.
 Place this note into the log, and watch it burn away into the night.